 Warehouse inventory and delivery management is for any retailer a continuous flow of unpacking and packing products, picking up and sending packages, constantly inspecting your inventory and ordering the products in the warehouse, labeling products and monitoring their flow, and other related tasks that your employees have to take good care of to keep a smooth business flow.

-A good warehouse and delivery management starts with minimizing the unauthorized traffic, making room for receiving supplies, implementing quality control, prioritizing the shippings, and using a warehouse software to centralize all data and make it accessible to all authorized personnel.
+A good warehouse and delivery management starts with minimizing unauthorized traffic.
+You also have to make room for receiving supplies and implementing quality control.
+Prioritize shipping and use warehouse software to centralize all data.
+Make it accessible to all authorized personnel.

 11. What’s the Difference Between a Standalone eCommerce Website and a Marketplace

 Let’s get this straight from the start: all marketplaces are eCommerce websites, but not vice versa.
-The intention of opening the two types of websites differs in these cases: online retailers open an eCommerce website to sell their products worldwide while opening a marketplace offers other vendors the opportunity to buy and sell goods or services on your platform.
+The intention of opening the two types of websites differs in these cases.
+Online retailers open an eCommerce website to sell their products worldwide.
+Opening a marketplace offers other vendors the opportunity to buy and sell goods or services on your platform.

 - Opening a standalone eCommerce store